bioinform/varsim/technotes.md

 ### `<DEL:TRA>`

-As of 12/12/2016, we treat translocation deletion same as regular deletion, i.e. as intervals whose overlapping is subject to control of `overlapRatio` and `wiggle`.
+A translocation deletion will be treated as a novel breakend, with another breakend next to it.

 ### `<TRAID>`

-Translocation ID is used to link `<DUP:TRA>` and `<DEL:TRA>`, each combination acts as if they are one translocation, and will be valided and reported as a single event.
+Translocation ID is used to link `<DUP:TRA>` and `<DEL:TRA>`, each combination acts as if they were one translocation, and will be valided and reported as a single event.
 Partial matching will have to exceed `overlapRatio` to make this translocation match with another.
+In practice, each linked translocation can be decomposed into 3 breakends, each with one more breakend adjacent to it.
+The translocation will be considered as valided as long as `x/3.0 >= overlapRatio`.